egdelgadillo/eslint-plugin-require-ts-check/README.md

    Others: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>:

-   Find "Extensions: Show recommended extensions" and install them
+   Find the "Extensions: Show recommended extensions" option and install them.

-   Always format the code when saving
+   Always remember to format the code when saving if your editor does not do it automatically.

+2. Fork the repo
+3. Create a new branch based off of `develop`
+4. Add your changes
-2. Create a new changelog entry by running `pnpm changeset` and fill in the data
+5. Create a new changelog entry by running `npm run changelog` and fill in the data

+   This will create an `.md` file with a random name in the `.changeset` folder.
+This file should contain the changes that were added as part of your contribution.
+It will later be _automatically_ added to the main `CHANGELOG.md` file when a new release is created.

-3. Run tests `pnpm test`
+6. Run tests: `npm test`
-4. Run prettier `pnpm prettier`
+7. Check the code formatting: `npm prettier`
-5. Run lint `pnpm lint`
+8. Run the linter: `npm lint`
-6. Push your changes and create a PR for your branch pointing to `main`.
+9. Push your changes and create a PR in the original repository for your new branch pointing to `develop`.